-Public Health launched the COVID-19 Vaccine Equity Committee in December 2020 to provide actionable recommendations that center equity in COVID-19 vaccine distribution and related communication.
-The Equity Committee was comprised of over 150 local advocates, healthcare and equity experts, physicians, community-based organizations (CBOs), faith-based organizations (FBOs), and government agencies - representing communities of color, seniors, caregivers, lesbian, gay, bisexual, transgender, queer, (questioning), intersex, asexual, and (agender) (LGBTQIA) individuals, persons experiencing homelessness, incarcerated individuals, and people with disabilities.
-Their wise counsel and the support of hundreds of community organizations resulted in the vaccination of over 8 million Los Angeles County residents.
-And while this means that over 75% of all County residents 5 years old and older are fully vaccinated, coverage among Black residents 5 years old and older is 61%, as of April 24, 2022.
-This report highlights the work Public Health has done in collaboration with multi-sector partners to help address this inequity.
+Public Health launched the COVID-19 Vaccine Equity Committee in December 2020 to provide actionable recommendations to center equity in COVID-19 vaccine distribution and related communication.
+The Equity Committee was comprised of over 150 local advocates, healthcare and equity experts, physicians, community-based organizations (CBOs), faith-based organizations (FBOs), and government agencies representing communities of color, seniors, caregivers, lesbian, gay, bisexual, transgender, queer, questioning (LGBTQ) individuals, persons experiencing homelessness, incarcerated individuals, and people with disabilities.
+Their wise counsel and the support of hundreds of community organizations has resulted in the vaccination of over 8 million Los Angeles County residents.
+While this means that over 75% of County residents of all ages are fully vaccinated, coverage among Latino/x residents remains slightly above 57% (57.4%), far below the county overall.

-Public Health's Regional Health Offices and Vaccine Preventable Disease Control Program have also conducted numerous focus groups and key informant interviews with partners to learn more about vaccine related perceptions and opportunities for collaboration.
+Public Health's Regional Health Offices and its Vaccine Preventable Disease Control Program have also conducted numerous focus groups and key informant interviews with partners to learn more about vaccine related perceptions and opportunities for collaboration.
 Many of these conversations have directly informed contracting efforts described in greater detail later in this report.